gilch/hissp/README.md

 They're more reusable and composable.
 Therefore it makes sense for macros to delegate to functions where possible.
 But such a macro should work in the same module.
-This requires incremental compilation of forms, like the REPL.
+This requires incremental compilation and evaluation of forms, like the REPL.

 #### Modularity
 The Hissp language is made of tuples, not text.